pooyafils/jwtwithdata/README.md

     }
 }
 ```
-4. now we must update `SecurityConfig` class which we should first comment the `configAuthentication(AuthenticationManagerBuilder auth)` method that we creatw in the last part and again
+4. now we must update `SecurityConfig` class which we should first comment the `configAuthentication(AuthenticationManagerBuilder auth)` method that we create in the last part and again
 create the bean form UserDetailsService interface in `SecurityConfig` class.
 ```
 @Override